4 Statistical Evaluation of Difference

 It is important to remember that our hypotheses must be testable or what may also be called falsifiable.
 This is actually why we use null hypotheses.
 Our hypotheses must be capable of being falsified by experimentation and/or observations.
 This notion was first described by Karl Popper early in the 20th century[1].
 Consider an example where a physical therapist (PT) wants to evaluate a new form of ultrasound treatment and recovery times in clients compared to other forms of physical therapy all of which are recovering from ACL reconstruction using a similar patellar tendon graft technique.
 This hypothesis can be tested by randomizing placing all post-operative ACL patients into the new treatment group or another group and then comparing their length of recovery.
 How would the PT in our example set up a hypothesis that is falsifiable?
 Using the null hypothesis they might say that there will be no statistical difference in recovery times based on the modalities used.
 Is this falsifiable?
 Yes, because there might actually be a difference.
 What if the PT instead had the hypothesis that the new ultrasound treatment was the main reason why their clients are getting better compared to other PTs who don’t use this modality?
 Is that falsifiable?
 No, because there are too many other variables that need to be accounted for (different PTs with different training and experience, different standards of care, other treatments used in conjunction with this treatment, etc.).

-Popper went on to describe work that uses non-falsifiable hypotheses as and those that are falsifiable as science.
+Popper went on to describe work that uses non-falsifiable hypotheses as pseudoscience and those that are falsifiable as science.
 Pseudoscience often seeks to confirm ones beliefs, whereas science seeks to disconfim first.
 Pseudoscientific claims struggle to hold their ground when held to the standard of scientific scrutiny.[2]

 Statistical Significance